toasty599/BetterGore/README.md

 # BetterGore

-A mod to make Terraria be more gorey.
+A mod to make Terraria be more gory.